Google Chrome

 Google Chrome is a cross-platform web browser developed by Google.
-It was first released in 2008 for Microsoft Windows, built with free software components from Apple WebKit and Mozilla Firefox.
-Versions were later released for Linux, macOS, iOS, iPadOS, and also for Android, where it is the default browser.
+It was launched in September 2008 for Microsoft Windows and was built with free software components from Apple WebKit and Mozilla Firefox.
+Versions for Linux, macOS, iOS, iPadOS, and Android were later released, becoming the default browser on Android devices.
 The browser is also the main component of ChromeOS, on which it serves as the platform for web applications.

-Most of Chrome's source code comes from Google's free and open-source software project Chromium, but Chrome is licensed as proprietary freeware.
-WebKit was the original rendering engine, but Google eventually forked it to create the Blink engine; all Chrome variants except iOS used Blink as of 2017.
+Most of Chrome's source code comes from Google's free and open-source software project known as Chromium, but Chrome is licensed as a proprietary freeware.
+WebKit was the original rendering engine for chrome, but Google eventually forked it to create the Blink engine; every version of Chrome uses Blink as of 2017, except for the version on IOS.

-As of September 2025, StatCounter estimates that Chrome has a 71.77% worldwide browser market share (after peaking at 72.38% in November 2018) on personal computers (PC), is most in use on tablets (having surpassed Safari), and is also dominant on smartphones.
-With a market share of 71.77% across all platforms combined, Chrome is the most used web browser in the world today.
+As of March 2026, StatCounter estimates that Chrome has a 75.23% worldwide browser market share on personal computers.
+It is the most used browser on tablets having an estimated 48% market share.
+Chrome is also dominant on smartphones with around 67% market share.
+With a market share of 71.22% across all platforms combined as of December 2025, Chrome is the most used web browser in the world.
+Chrome has approximately 3.62 billion users as of March 2026.

 Google chief executive Eric Schmidt was previously involved in the "browser wars" (a part of U.S. corporate history) and was against the expansion of the company into such a new area.
-However, Google co-founders Sergey Brin and Larry Page spearheaded a software demonstration that pushed Schmidt into making Chrome a core business priority, which resulted in commercial success.
+However, Google co-founders, Sergey Brin and Larry Page, spearheaded a software demonstration that pushed Schmidt into making Chrome a core business priority, which resulted in it becoming a commercial success.
 Because of the proliferation of Chrome, Google has expanded the "Chrome" brand name to other products.
-These include not just ChromeOS but also Chromecast, Chromebook, Chromebit, Chromebox, and Chromebase.
+This includes ChromeOS, Chromecast, Chromebook, Chromebit, Chromebox, and Chromebase.

 History

 Google chief executive Eric Schmidt opposed the development of an independent web browser for six years.
 He stated that "at the time, Google was a small company", and he did not want to go through "bruising browser wars".
 Company co-founders Sergey Brin and Larry Page hired several Mozilla Firefox developers and built a demonstration of Chrome.
-Afterwards, Schmidt said, "It was so good that it essentially forced me to change my mind."
+Afterward, Schmidt said, "It was so good that it essentially forced me to change my mind."

 In September 2004, rumors of Google building a web browser first appeared.
 Online journals and U.S. newspapers stated at the time that Google was hiring former Microsoft web developers, among others.
 It also came shortly after the release of Mozilla Firefox 1.0, which was surging in popularity and taking market share from Internet Explorer, which had noted security problems.

 Chrome is based on the open-source code of the Chromium project.
 Development of the browser began in 2006, spearheaded by Sundar Pichai.

+Google has since become the world's most popular search engine.
+90% of searches on search engines come from Google users.